Healthy Homes Assessment Woodridge

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-Our company is completely independent assessors for rental properties, we are fully qualified for each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, and are completely certified for both Healthy Homes and Homefit.

 Call Now (04) 280 6777